 Social commerce has become a big buzzword, yet many shoppers and many sellers are holding back on “going social” with their buying and selling.
 Why is this?
 For many of the same reasons it took many years for e-commerce to seriously compete with brick-and-mortar retail.
 Social commerce is an immature ecosystem and concept, and it will simply take time for it to challenge the well-oiled transacting universe that e-commerce has become today.
 The issues are

 It wasn’t too long ago that consumers weren’t really that comfortable entering their credit card data online to make a purchase.
 They didn’t trust the site, they didn’t trust the store, they didn’t trust the shipping… they just didn’t trust anything.
-Years later, though, and Combined with purchasing activity, an incredible selection of ecommerce platforms, an unending supply of distribution sites, and a rock-bottom barrier to entry… ecommerce is skyrocketing in both sophistication and growth.
+Years later, though, and the average consumer is making more than half of all their purchases online!
+Combined with purchasing activity, an incredible selection of ecommerce platforms, an unending supply of distribution sites, and

 We continue to educate businesses on the myth of attribution and the under-reported impact that social media has across marketing efforts.
 Because technology is lacking and it’s difficult to attribute sales to social media does not mean that it doesn’t happen.
-In fact, the statistics speak to the opposite: And as the market ages and web savvy consumers build their incomes, we’re going to continue to see growth in the impact of social media on
+In fact, the statistics speak to the opposite: 71% of consumers are more likely to make a purchase based on social media referrals 78% of respondents said that companie’s social media posts impact their

 Wow, this is an incredibly comprehensive and well-designed infographic from BargainFox.
 With statistics on every aspect of online consumer behavior, it sheds light on what exactly is impacting conversion rates on your e-commerce site.
 Every aspect of the e-commerce experience is provided for, including the website design, video, usability, speed, payment, security, abandonment, returns, customer service, live chat, reviews, testimonials, customer engagement, mobile, coupons and discounts, shipping, loyalty programs, social media, social responsibility, and retail.